 Procurement and logistics

-A number of sustainability criteria, including questions about human rights, environmental risk exposure, health and safety in the manufacturing process, and conformity with relevant industry regulations (e.g. REACH, the Dodd-Frank Wall Street Reform, and Consumer Protection Act, etc.) form a standard part of the onboarding and periodic evaluation process of our suppliers.
-As an example thereof, GF is committed to ensuring that no conflict minerals are present in its supply chain.
-Due to the complexity of tracing the origins of these materials, the process is a step-by-step effort, and we continuously work on increasing transparency in this respect with our suppliers.
-Based on the information obtained from them, we are not aware of any conflict minerals present in the materials purchased during 2017 for the manufacture of our products.
+Several sustainability criteria are part of the onboarding process and periodic evaluation process for GF´s suppliers.
+These criteria include, but are not limited to, questions about human rights, environmental risk exposure, health and safety in the manufacturing process, and conformity with relevant legislation (such as REACH, the Dodd-Frank Act, and the Consumer Protection Act).
+For example, GF is committed to ensuring that its supply chain has no conflict minerals.
+Due to the complexity of tracing the minerals’ origins, the process is a step-by-step effort.
+Based on the information obtained from suppliers, GF is unaware of any conflict minerals present in the materials it purchased in 2020 to manufacture its products.

-Each year, GF purchases a variety of raw materials and other goods as part of its supply chain and then delivers the finished products to sales companies and customers around the globe.
-To ensure that this process is carried out in an environmentally friendly manner, GF has set itself the target of reducing the relevant energy consumption, carbon emissions, and packaging material.
+GF purchases a variety of raw materials and goods from its supply chain and then delivers the finished products to sales companies and customers around the globe.
+To ensure that this process is environmentally friendly, GF has set a target of reducing energy consumption, carbon emissions, and packaging material.